KennisTec/Home-Website/readme.md

 ### About

-KennisTech Home uses next gen languages to interacte with users over web.
+KennisTech Home uses next gen languages to interact with users over web.

 ### Maintained By